We will help you and your child whether are thinking of placing your child for adoption or are planning to parent.

 Depending on your health care provider you may be able to arrange for a C-section, but you can expect to experience pain no matter what route you go.
-There are no healthy ways to avoid all the pain and discomfort, and typically a reputable health care provider will not do a C-section just for convince.
-Labor and delivery is hard work and parts of it are painful, but the recovery from a C-section is also painful and can lead to complications not found with a vaginal delivery.
+There are no healthy ways to avoid all the pain and discomfort, and most health care providers will not do a C-section just for convince.
+Labor and delivery is hard work and parts of it are painful, but the recovery from a C-section is also painful and can lead to complications.
 Understanding labor and delivery issues, knowing about Cesarean (C-section) birth, and about the different pain options available at child birth, can help you deal with some of the pain and anxiety of giving birth.

 Will I get depressed during and after my pregnancy?

-There is no way to know if you will experience depression.
-Certainly, if you have a history of depression, you stand a greater chance of re-experiencing it during or after your pregnancy.
-However, it is important to know that depression during and after pregnancy is very common and can be effectively treated.
+There is no way to know if you will have depression.
+If you have a history of depression, you stand a greater chance of re-experiencing it during or after your pregnancy.
+However, it is important to know that depression during and after pregnancy is very common and can be treated.
 If the depression is not treated, it can greatly affect you, the baby, and everyone else around you.

 Where can I find other resources to help me with my pregnancy?